 Cecilia Damström's music has been performed in all the Nordic countries as well as in Canada, USA, Germany, England, Spain and the Czech Republic, and is is frequently played at Finnish festivals as the Tampere Biennale, Time of Music, Tampering Festival, VocalEspoo and at the Kokonainen Festival, where she was composer in residence (2016-2020).

-Currently she is artist in residence 2021-2022 at Internationales Künstlerhaus Villa Concordia in Bamberg, Germany.
+During 2021-2022 she was artist-in-residence at Internationales Künstlerhaus Villa Concordia in Bamberg, Germany.